tonystone/tracelog-adaptive-writer/README.md

 | Linux    | 4.1 | &#x2714; | &#x2718; |
 | OSX      | 4.1 | &#x2714; | Xcode 9.4 |

+> Note: Compiling on Linux requires **libsystemd-dev** be installed on the build system.
+Use `apt-get install libsystemd-dev` to install it.

 Minimum Runtime Version

 | iOS |  OS X | tvOS | watchOS | Linux |